-The Meadow Arbor house is in a suburb of San Antonio.
+The Meadow Arbor 1 house is in a suburb of San Antonio.
 We acquired it in March 2017.
 It’s near an Air Force base, in a quiet neighborhood.
-It’s definitely a sad house.
+It was definitely a sad house.
 The rather old Google maps picture looks all happy, well maintained, and loved.
 The picture from when we first saw the house shows that the intervening years have not been kind.
 But that’s OK, it’s what we like!

 The house has 3 bedrooms, 2 baths, and checks in at a cozy 1,205 square feet.
 It’s in a zero-lot-line neighborhood with garage access from the back.

 If you follow us on Facebook or in our blog, you know that we like to help people.
 In this case, the owner had moved out of state a few years back and had rented it to a friend to keep the mortgage up.
 This year, the friend had the opportunity to move into a larger house—I don’t know if the friend bought the new house or not.
 Rather than handle the rental long-range, the owner decided to sell us the house.
-We paid a fair price, and the owner doesn’t have to worry about getting the house ready for a retail buyer or even doing the minor repairs needed to bring in a new tenant.
+We paid a fair price, and the owner didn’t have to worry about getting the house ready for a retail buyer or even doing the minor repairs needed to bring in a new tenant.

 We didn’t make a lot of changes to the house, but there have been some needed repairs to plumbing, electrical, and some exterior porch posts.
 That all had to be done first.

 After the structure was good, Frank’s team got to work covering up stains and repairing hundreds and hundreds of holes in the walls.
 Someone must have had a LOT of pictures!

 One other thing that’s going to make the house good (and safe) was that the brickwork on the fireplace was repaired and sealed.
 It’s such a nice feature of the home, and now it will stay in good shape for a long time.
 Next it was painted!
 (See the “after” photos.)